-Kempsey is a progressive town with a strong sense of community and boasts many beautiful historic buildings.
+Kempsey is a progressive town, yet boasts many beautiful historic buildings.

 Kempsey is a town in the Mid North Coast region of New South Wales and stretches out around a long loop of the Macleay River and is located 15 km inland from the coast of the Pacific Ocean.
 Kempsey is the largest urban centre in the rural Macleay Valley and is a town divided by both the Pacific Highway and the Macleay River.